 You want to lose weight, but can’t?
 Here’s 10 ‘commandments’ of weight loss that will help!

-1) Thou shalt not starve yourself.
+1) Thou shalt not starve you.
 Most people think that in order to lose weight, they have to eat as little as possible.
 Not true – and you’re actually hurting your weight loss goals when you do this!
 Your body will assume you’re starving, and actually lower your metabolism to help you survive!
-So DON’T starve yourself.
+So don’t starve yourself.

 2) Thou shalt eat balanced, healthy meals.
 Sure, you can lose a lot of weight with certain fad diets – but when you go back to regular eating habits, the weight comes roaring back.
 Strive for moderation in all things – healthy moderation.
 That means protein, carbohydrates, and healthy fats.
 Lean white meat, fish, whole grains, fresh fruits, and vegetables – these are the stuff that a great diet is built from.

 3) Thou shalt eat six small meals instead of three large ones.
 When your digestive system works continually, it burns more calories.
 And when you eat good foods more often, you’re less likely to cheat.
 And no, a candy bar does not qualify as a ‘small meal.’

 4) Thou shalt exercise.
 But that doesn’t mean you have to go to a gym or sweat yourself to death.
 Actually, a brisk stroll around the neighborhood every day will help you burn a lot of calories – and you’ll probably be a lot more likely to do that than go to the gym every day.

 5) Thou shalt be accountable.
 Keep online diaries, get on a forum and post, or get a diet buddy to keep you honest and on track.
 But make sure your diet buddy is serious.
 A bad influence as a diet buddy means broken diets!